mromanello/CitationExtractor/README.md

 **NB:** the installation of all other dependencies is handled by `setup.py` but for some reason (that I'm still trying to figure out) it does not pick up these two.

+## Documentation

+I'm working on it ;-)

+For the time being, you can find a concrete example of how to use the library in [this notebook](https://gist.github.com/mromanello/3d29add74a33da6629509742fe738ca1).